open-sauced/intro/CONTRIBUTING.md

 3. **Write content**

-   - Open the newly created Markdown file in a text editor or Markdown editor.
-   - Write the content for your chapter using Markdown syntax.
+   Open the newly created Markdown file in a text editor or Markdown editor and write the content for your chapter using Markdown syntax.

    You can include headings, text, images, links, lists, and other elements to present your information effectively.

-   See the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

 4. **Ensure the chapter's numbers are in order**